yashbhargava1992/stingray/CONTRIBUTING.md

 ---

-The testing framework used by stingray is the pytest framework with tox, it is accessed through the python [setup.py](https://github.com/StingraySoftware/stingray/blob/master/setup.py) test command.
+The testing framework used by stingray is the pytest framework with tox.
 To run the tests, you will need to make sure you have the pytest package (version 3.1 or later) as well as the tox tool installed.

 - Execute tests using the ```tox -e <test environment>``` command.
 - All tests should be py.test compliant: [http://pytest.org/latest/](http://pytest.org/latest/).